-This brochure ("Brochure") provides information about the qualifications and business practices of Permanens Capital L.P. ("Permanens", "Permanens Capital", the "Firm" or the "Advisor").
+This brochure ("Brochure") provides information about the qualifications and business practices of Permanens Capital L.P. (d/b/a "PermCap Investment Office") ("PermCap", the "Firm", or the "Advisor").
 If you have any questions about the contents of this Brochure, please contact us at +1 (212) 993-7440.
 Information provided in this Brochure has not been approved or verified by the United States Securities and Exchange Commission ("SEC") or by any state securities authority.
-Permanens Capital is registered as an investment advisor with the SEC under the U.S. Investment Advisers Act of 1940, as amended (the "Advisers Act").
+PermCap is registered as an investment advisor with the SEC under the U.S. Investment Advisers Act of 1940, as amended (the "Advisers Act").
 Registration with the SEC or with any state securities authority does not imply a certain level of skill and training.

-Additional information about Permanens Capital is also available on the SEC's website at www.adviserinfo.sec.gov.
+Additional information about PermCap is also available on the SEC's website at www.adviserinfo.sec.gov.